Knowledgeone-Corporation/web-twain-sample/docs/reference/component.md

     fileLength: 123, // file size in bytes
     sizeDisplay: "1.23 MB", // converted file size
     extension: ".pdf", // file type extension
+    hasOcrRequest: false, //indicates if there's an Ocr process in progress for a PDF-type document
-    uploadResponse : { } // response returned from the file upload route
+    uploadResponse: { }, // response returned from the file upload route,
-}
+    saveToType: K1WebTwain.Options.SaveToType.Local // option to upload the processed file or save it locally }
 ```